What is Art Journaling?

 Koi Watercolor Travel Set

 I think that watercolor is always going to be my favorite art medium.
-When I like to keep things light but still add some color, I’ll quickly splash on some watercolor.
+I’ll quickly splash on some watercolor when I like to keep things light but still add some color.

 Windsor & Newton Galleria Acrylic Paints

-This set of acrylic paints includes nine different colors, a canvas board, palette, and brushes.
+This acrylic painting set includes nine colors, a canvas board, palette, and brushes.

 The colors go on pretty well and include cadmium red hue, crimson, cadmium yellow, lemon yellow, phthalo green, ultramarine, yellow ochre, raw umber, cerulean blue, and titanium white.